Expected Utility Without Assuming Continuity: Framework and Analysis

+Instead of topological continuity axioms like \ref{Axiom: MC}, I propose a strictly weaker, geometric axiom.
+This axiom requires the decision maker to be willing to make trade-offs, indicated by indifference among a finite set of linearly independent lotteries.
+To this end, regard $\L \subseteq \R^n$ as an $n$-dimensional simplex, identifying a lottery $p$ with the vector $ (p(x_1), \ldots, p(x_n)) \in \R^{n}$, i.e., leaving out the $0$-th coordinate which can be recovered by $p(x_0) = 1- \sum_{i=1}^n p(x_i)$.
+The \emph{affine hull} of $p_1, \ldots, p_m \in \R^{n}$ is

+From expression \eqref{eq: affine hull sum = 1}, we see that the convex hull $\conv(p_1, \ldots, p_m)$ is contained in $\aff(p_1, \ldots, p_m)$.
+Expression \eqref{eq: affine hull stutzvektor} describes the affine hull as the translate of the vector space spanned by the direction vectors $\{p_k-p_1\}_{k=2}^m$ with $p_1$ as base point.
+The dimension $\dim \aff(p_1, \ldots, p_m)$ is defined as the $\R$-vector space dimension of $\sspan(\{ p_k-p_1 \mid k=2,\ldots,m \})$.
+An affine hull of dimension $n-1$ is a \emph{hyperplane}.
+The proposed axiom asserts the existence of a finite set of indifferent points that span a hyperplane.

-I propose a new axiom to replace continuity axioms that requires the decision maker to be willing to make trade-offs by showing indifference between a suitable set of linearly independent lotteries. \begin{axiom}[Indifferent Points, IP] \axlabel{IP}{Axiom: IP} There exist $p_1 \sim \ldots \sim p_{n}$ that span a hyperplane in $\R^{n}$. \end{axiom} In other words, the set of $n-1$ directional vectors $\{p_k -p_1\}_{k=2}^{n}$ is linearly independent in $\R^{n}$.
-In the case of $n=2$, often used to graphically illustrate expected utility theorems, \ref{Axiom: IP} is already fulfilled if the decision maker is indifferent between two lotteries.
+\begin{axiom}[Indifferent Points, IP] \axlabel{IP}{Axiom: IP} There exist $p_1, \ldots, p_n \in \L$ with $p_1 \sim \ldots \sim p_{n}$ which span a hyperplane in $\R^n$. \end{axiom} In other words, the set of $n-1$ directional vectors $\{p_k -p_1\}_{k=2}^{n}$ is linearly independent in $\R^{n}$.
+Notably, in the case of $n=2$, often used to graphically illustrate expected utility theorems, \ref{Axiom: IP} is already fulfilled if the decision maker is indifferent between two distinct lotteries.

-For a weak preference relation on $\L$ that fulfills the \ref{Axiom: IA}, I show that continuity is equivalent to \ref{Axiom: IP} and thus obtain an expected utility representation.
+For a weak preference relation on $\L$ that fulfills \ref{Axiom: IA}, I show that continuity is equivalent to \ref{Axiom: IP} and therefore obtain an expected utility representation.